Airplane travel is a fact of modern life. Some flights are more uncomfortable than others, and long-distance flights can

 7. Not picking your seats early

-Some people swear by aisle seats for easy bathroom access.
+Some people swear by aisle seats for easier bathroom access.
 Exit rows generally have extra legroom, although some airlines place a price premium on those seats.

-For really long flights, consider upgrading to a business-class or first-class seat.
+For long flights, consider upgrading to a business-class or first-class seat.
 The extra space and better food and service can make the extra cost — or the miles you use — worthwhile.